StateLibraryVictoria/slv-sip-factory/readme.md

 Files are renamed during post-processing of the METS manifest to ensure the files can be located by Rosetta.
 The original filenames and folder paths are captured as metadata in the METS manifest, which is reapplied to the file upon download.

-## Updating submodules

-This still isn't working in an ideal way, but the following steps are required to update the installed versions of a submodule once you update it.
-- To update a submodule, open git within that module to commit updates to the SLV Fork of that repo.
-- Make your changes and commit.
-- In the main repo, open the `Pipfile`
-- Cut the row for the local repository, but keep it handy.
-Save the file.
-- Run   `py -m pipenv install`
-- Add the row for the local repository back into the `Pipfile` and save.
-- Run `py -m pipenv install`
-This will install the updates into the local repository.

 ## Diagrams